RaoufGrera/raoufgrera-blog/data/authors/default.md

 * Team leader for postal addressing application for Libya Post.
 * Web application developer for the SDI Libya project.
 * have one of the leading job site in Libya, with 45K followers on Facebook.
-* graduated with second-class honors, more than 75%.
+* graduated with second-class honors.

 ## My side projects